 10 Fun Ways to Entertain Your Kids in the Garden

-You can transform your garden into an activity centre or playground by creating various garden activities for kids.
+This Summer why not transform your garden into an activity centre or playground by creating various garden activities for kids?
 Garden games are not just for kids, you too can get involved and build quality relationships with your children.
-Here is a list of some novel ideas to have fun with your children in the garden during lockdown or anytime.
+Here is a list of some novel ideas to have fun with your children in the garden during the good weather.

 Productive, practical and fun, gardening teaches children about responsibility and rewards them with a real sense of achievement.
 So consider giving them a spot of their own.